BNP can help diagnose heart conditions, including heart failure, with a high accuracy rate. Both high or low levels may

 - nausea or having no appetite

 A BNP test can also help rule out heart failure.
-Other conditions can cause elevated BNP levels, including lung or kidney conditions, or being obese.
+Other conditions can cause elevated BNP levels, including lung or kidney conditions and obesity.

 A BNP test is done by drawing blood from a vein in your arm using a hypodermic needle.
 This process is known as venipuncture.

 A machine then measures levels of BNP or another heart hormone, called N-terminal-pro BNP (NT-pro-BNP), in the blood sample.

 The results from the test are usually ready in 15 to 20 minutes.
 Results may take up to a week if the blood is sent to a separate lab facility for analysis.

 Your results will indicate if your BNP levels are high enough to suspect a diagnosis of heart failure.
 If you already have a diagnosis of heart failure, the results can help your doctor find out whether heart failure treatments are helping treat it.

-Generally, BNP levels below 100 picograms per milliliter (pg/ml) are considered normal.
-But normal BNP levels may vary depending on your age and sex:
+Generally, BNP levels below 100 picograms per milliliter (pg/mL) are considered normal.
+But normal BNP levels may vary depending on your age and sex.